 The upper part of the tower was richer in design.
 Each of the three floors was separated by a row of blendes, semicircularly topped on the two penultimate floors, with two-part heads on the top floor.
 In some blendes of the penultimate floors, stepped openings were created, while on the top floor, each middle pair of blendes was replaced with stepped openings with archivolts decorated alternately with red and black bricks.
 The storeys were separated by high, four-layer tooth friezes, each of which ended at the corners of the tower.

-The church is a good example of a small Gothic village sacral building that did not undergo any significant transformations in the early modern period.
+The church in Lwowiec is an exceptionally well-preserved example of a small, Gothic, rural sacral building with balanced proportions and elegant decorations, which did not undergo any significant transformations in the early modern period (only the renowed gables of the tower has a neo-Gothic form).
+It is distinguished by rich facades of the nave and tower, original, not deformed shape of windows, or gables (eastern one and at the porch).
 Inside, a late Gothic triptych from around 1500 and stalls from the 15th century have been preserved.

 Rzempołuch A., Przewodnik po zabytkach sztuki dawnych Prus Wschodnich, Olsztyn 1992.